Alstom should be a good investment for France, says CEO Kron

 However, given the state will not be part of Alstom's capital nor on its board before the deal closes in roughly a year, it will not have its say on the use of proceeds from the transaction, he added.

-Alstom will be reaping 12.35 billion euros (9.87 billion pounds) from the sale of its power assets to GE, but will have to re-invest about 2.5 billion euros into three 50:50 joint ventures created at the request of the government - in its electricity grid, renewable energy and nuclear power businesses.
+Alstom will be reaping 12.35 billion euros ($16.9 billion) from the sale of its power assets to GE, but will have to re-invest about 2.5 billion euros into three 50:50 joint ventures created at the request of the government - in its electricity grid, renewable energy and nuclear power businesses.

 Alstom plans to use the rest of the proceeds to pay off debt, strengthen its transport arm via acquisitions and return cash to its shareholders.
 Kron declined to give even a rough breakdown of the numbers.